-- our financial prospects - our financing plans - trends affecting our financial condition or operating results - our strategies for growth, operations, and product development and commercialization - conditions or trends in or factors affecting the hard drive industry.
+- o the Company's financing plans; - o trends affecting the Company's financial condition or operating results; - o the Company's strategies for growth, operations, and product development and commercialization; and - conditions or trends in or factors affecting the computer or hard drive industry.

 Forward-looking statements do not guarantee future performance and involve risks and uncertainties that could cause actual results to differ materially from those anticipated.
 The information contained in this prospectus, or incorporated by reference, identifies important factors that could cause such differences.
-Those factors include, among others, the highly competitive nature of the hard drive industry, which is characterized by periods of severe price competition and price erosion, which can result in shifting market share, and rapid technological changes.
+Such factors include, among others, the highly competitive nature of the computer hard drive industry, which is characterized by periods of severe price competition and price erosion, which can result in shifting market share, and rapid technological changes.